VSWarehouse is a scalable genetic data warehouse for VarSeq.

 VSWarehouse can host Assessment Catalogs.
 This makes it easy to share and iteratively collaborate on a centralized Assessment Catalog, which can then be used as an annotation source.
 Additionally the VSWarehouse assessment catalogs can be viewed and manipulated using the standard filtering and search functionality that is available across VSWarehouse.

 To create a new Assessment Catalog on a warehouse server click Create.
-This will open the assessment catalog schema editor which will allow you specify the name, description, and genome coordinate system, as well as create or load an existing schema.
+This will open the Assessment Catalog Schema Editor which will allow you specify the name, description, and genomic coordinate system, as well as create or load an existing schema.
 Once finished, click Save to create the catalog.
 This will open a dialog with a link to the catalog creation job on the warehouse server.
 Once the job is complete the Assessment Catalog will appear in the warehouse server catalog list.

 If you want to change the schema or the meta information for an Assessment Catalog that has already been created, click the Edit button.
 For more information on the schema editor see Editing Assessment Catalog Schemas.
 When finished, save the changes and the catalog will reflect the changes once it has finished updating.